EA Configuration Guide

 Understanding Volume Settings

-Volume Type: This setting determines how the EA calculates position sizes for your trades:
+Volume Type: Determines how the EA calculates position sizes for your trades.

 Dynamic Sizing: When using percentage-based volume types, the EA recalculates position sizes with each new trade based on your current account balance or equity.
 This helps maintain consistent risk levels as your account grows or shrinks.